openharmony/notification_notification_cangjie_wrapper/README.md

-# Common Event and Notification
+# notification_cangjie_wrapper

 ## Introduction

-OpenHarmony provides a Common Event Service (CES) for applications to subscribe to, publish, and unsubscribe from common events.
+The notification_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the Common Event Service (CES) Subsystem.
+OpenHarmony provides a CES for applications to subscribe to, publish, and unsubscribe from common events.

 Common events in OpenHarmony are classified into system common events and custom common events.